operator-framework/operator-lifecycle-manager/Documentation/design/operatorgroups.md

 * `MultiNamespace`: If supported, the operator can be a member of an `OperatorGroup` that selects more than one namespace
 * `AllNamespaces`: If supported, the operator can be a member of an `OperatorGroup` that selects all namespaces (target namespace set is the empty string "")

-> Note: If a CSV's spec omit's an entry of `InstallModeType`, that type is considered unsupported unless support can be inferred by an existing entry that implicitly supports it.
+> Note: If a CSV's spec omits an entry of `InstallModeType`, that type is considered unsupported unless support can be inferred by an existing entry that implicitly supports it.

 ### UnsupportedOperatorGroup